Medabots: World Robattle Cup competitors

-Team Kenya is represented by Medafighters from Kenya that consists of Victor (ヴィクトル, Vikutoru) and his king lion-type Medabot Warbandit who specializes in shooting, Isbestja (イスベスヤ, Izubesucha) and his rhinoceros-type Medabot Rhinorush who specializes in shooting, and Prauda (プラウダ, Purauda) and his gorilla-type Medabot Goriongo who specializes in diversions.
-Victor is the World Champion Medafighter who witnessed the Ten Days of Darkness when he was kid.
-Though he takes advantage of the rule involving taking the loser's medals, Warbandit had mentioned to Brass that he doesn't like it and is only coerced by some officials (one of them being a disguised Gillgirl).
+Team Kenya is represented by Medafighters from Kenya and consists of Victor (ヴィクトル, Vikutoru) and his king lion-type Medabot Warbandit who specializes in shooting, Isbestja (イスベスヤ, Izubesucha) and his rhinoceros-type Medabot Rhinorush who specializes in shooting, and Prauda (プラウダ, Purauda) and his gorilla-type Medabot Goriongo who specializes in diversions.
+Victor is the World Champion Medafighter, who as a child witnessed the Ten Days of Darkness.
+Though he takes advantage of the rule involving taking the loser's medals, Warbandit had mentioned to Brass that he dislikes it and is only coerced by some officials, one of them being a disguised Gillgirl.
 Chidori once had Victor over her house where Victor recalled what happened when the Ten Days of Darkness happened.
 When Team Japan fought Team Kenya, the competition is fierce until only Metabee and Warbandit are left.
 When both their Medaforces collide, it brought back memories of the Medalorian civilization.
-Though Victor's Warbandit was destroyed with its medal recovered amidst the final battle against Dr. Meta-Evil, Henry was able to give Victor another Warbandit.
+Though Victor's Warbandit was destroyed, with its medal recovered amidst the final battle against Dr. Meta-Evil, Henry was able to give Victor another Warbandit.